Loftis History, Family Crest & Coats of Arms

 The surname Loftis was first found in North Yorkshire at Lofthouse, a small village in Nidderdale in the Harrogate district or at Lofthouse, a village in West Yorkshire.
 "This place, in the Domesday Survey Lochtushum, was granted by the Conqueror to Hugh Lupus, Earl of Chester, who soon afterwards transferred it to the Percy family, of whom William de Percy, the third Baron, in 1133 founded at Handall, in the parish, a priory for Benedictine nuns, which he dedicated to the Virgin Mary."

-Important Dates for the Loftis family
+Early History of the Loftis family

 This web page shows only a small excerpt of our Loftis research.
 Another 68 words (5 lines of text) covering the years 1273, 1620, 1573, 1605, 1619, 1639, 1647 and 1691 are included under the topic Early Loftis History in all our PDF Extended History products and printed products wherever possible.